flash62au/WiTcontroller/README.md

   - Guesses the WiThrottle IP address and Port for DCC-EX EX-CommandStations in Access Point (AP) mode
   - Optionally you can add a #define (a preference) to disable this auto connect feature
 - Allows On-the-fly consists/MUs
-  Allos assigning commands directly to the 1-9 buttons (in the sketch) (see list below)
+  Allows assigning commands directly to the 1-9 buttons (in the sketch) (see list below)
   - This is done in config_button.h
-  - Latching / non-latching for the function is provided by the roster entry of WiThrottle server
+  - Latching / non-latching for the function is provided by the roster entry of the WiThrottle server
 - Optionally uses a potentiometer (pot) instead of the rotary encoder
 - Optional ability to assign commands directly to the 1-11 additional buttons (in the sketch) (see list below)
   - These are defined config_button.h